lightbend/kalix-jvm-sdk/maven-archetype-akkasls/src/main/resources/archetype-resources/README.md

 #[[
 ## Running Locally
 ]]#
 In order to run your application locally, you must run the Akka Serverless proxy.
 The included `docker-compose` file contains the configuration required to run the proxy for a locally running application.
+It also contains the configuration to start a local Google Pub/Sub emulator that the Akka Serverless proxy will connect to.
 To start the proxy, run the following command from this directory:

 ### macOS and Windows